-Intent data comes from digital sources mentioned above.
-AI models give each user’s data a score reflecting intent to buy a product or service.
+Intent data can be measured through various avenues, such as surveys, social media, and product comparison websites.
+AI models give each user’s data a score reflecting an intent to buy a product or service.

 Third-party data is where things get interesting.
 Third-party data refers to records of similar behavioral data from other websites—from blog or newspaper articles to competitor and product comparison websites.
 When interest in a product or service that you offer spikes, you will be able to plan accordingly.